Qarik-Group/ultimate-guide-to-bosh/docs/instances.md

 The reason that `bosh logs` can find all the process logs is a convention used amongst all BOSH deployments to place their process logs in the same subfolder `/var/vcap/sys/log`.

+!!! note
-Note, this log location is different from many other Linux conventions, such as `/var/log`.
+    `/var/vcap/sys/log` location is different from many other Linux conventions, such as `/var/log`.
 We will discuss the alternate filesystem layout of BOSH instances soon.

 Within a BOSH instance you can try watching all the logs using `tail`: